 A more efficient way to use resources and schedule

 Against this background, ERC-1155 has been created in order to unite both worlds under the same contract, overcoming the limitations already described and making their management more efficient.
 Not only that, this solution would even avoid the enormous fragmentation of tokens that exists today, allowing the same type of contract to control both types of tokens.

-This, for example, would allow a DApp developer to use ERC-1155 so that its users can register fungible tokens (tokens that can be used as payment currencies) and non-fungible tokens (collectibles, exchangeable elements within the DApp or game) using the same contract, the same address and simplifying the logic of the DApps and the associated smart contracts.
+This, for example, would allow a DApp developer to use the ERC-1155 so that its users can register fungible tokens (tokens that can be used as payment currencies) and non-fungible tokens (collectibles, exchangeable items within the DApp or game) using the same contract, the same address and simplifying the logic of the DApps and the smart contracts associates.
 Without a doubt, it is a more efficient use of resources, something that would not come more in blockchains like Ethereum and its limited resources.